 Plan your visit to Marmalade:

-Nippori is one of our go-to spots in Publika whenever we feel like some super satisfying Japanese sets – and now we’ve found that the 1 Utama branch has a cozy play area for kids!
+The Nippori in Publika used to be one of our go-to spots whenever we feel like some super satisfying Japanese sets – and now we’ve found that the 1 Utama branch has a cozy play area for kids!

 Request to sit near the play area – the seats overlook the play area so you can keep an eye on the little ones while enjoying your eats!